felipecosta09/aws-modernization-with-cloud-one-network-security/content/_index.md

 --------

 ## Learning Objectives
-- Learn how to gain centralized visibility and control, and to meet compliance requirements
+- Cloud workloads frequently require internet access, and as we know, anything accessing the internet can be breached.
+This workshop explores simple tactics on how to protect the internet connectivity to your AWS services and between VPCs.
-- Insert cloud network security where you need it without requiring complex cloudformation, network re-architecture, or re-IPing
+- Learning how to protect your cloud network and meet compliance requirements
-- Learn how to inspect ingress and egress traffic with a single deployment
+- Simplify the deployment of Network Security  and make it seamless and transparently for your organization
-- Implement network layer virtual patching
+- Partner confidently with your security provider: Trend Micro™ Research and Trend Micro™ Zero Day Initiative™, providing filters for Network Security customers, so you can protect, detect, and respond to threats faster and with greater knowledge.

 --------